rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

    This emphasizes how those dependencies are resolved as opposed to what they are for.

  - If a way to specify the language version like #1709 or #1707 is added, the version of stdlib dependencies could be pulled from that.

+ - This has been deemed sufficiently complicated to warrant the introduction of unstable features to Cargo.

 # Unresolved questions